Chevrolet Silverado EV Confirmed, Will Be Built Alongside Hummer EV

 The mainstream electric pickup truck battle between Detroit automakers is officially on.
 An all-electric Chevrolet Silverado is now confirmed, according to a fresh announcement from General Motors.
 And it's clear – even at this early stage – that GM has the Ford F-150 EV dead in its sights.

-We say early stage because GM's announcement is a little slim on details, suggesting much still isn't set in stone.
+We say early stage because GM's announcement is a little slim on details, suggesting much isn't set in stone.
 We do know it will be built alongside the upscale GMC Hummer EV at the company's Detroit-Hamtramck Factory Zero facility.
 It will also be built from the ground up as an electric vehicle using the forthcoming Ultium platform.
 However, the notable takeaway from this announcement is the Silverado EV's estimated range of 400 miles.
 That's 100 more than we're expecting from the electric F-150.

-This is a breaking story.
-More information will be added as it becomes available.
+"The vehicles coming from Factory Zero will change the world, and how the world views electric vehicles," said Reuss.
+"The GMC Hummer EV SUV joins its stablemate in the realm of true supertrucks, and Chevrolet will take everything Chevy’s loyal truck buyers love about Silverado — and more — and put it into an electric pickup that will delight retail and commercial customers alike."

+save over $3,400 on average off MSRP* on a new Chevrolet Silverado 1500

 Source: General Motors